sgriffin-magnoliacap/LLM-Pipeline---Agent-Starter-Kits/README.md

 ## Workflow & Agent Starter Kits

-Per Anthropic, **workflows** are systems where LLMs and tools are orchestrated through predefined code paths, while **agents** are systems where LLMs dynamically direct their own processes and tool usage, maintaining control over how they accomplish tasks.
+Per Anthropic, **workflows** are systems where LLMs and tools are orchestrated through predefined code paths. **Agents** are systems where LLMs dynamically direct their own processes and tool usage, maintaining control over how they accomplish tasks.

 This repo includes simple, batteries‑included starters to:
 - call LLMs directly for common tasks (Workflow Starter Kit)